tjdragon/defi-risk/README.md

 A carefully crafted and comprehensive analysis, backed by reliable data and expert insights, is undoubtedly the most effective means of evaluating potential risks and vulnerabilities within the DeFi ecosystem.

+Thank you to [Yannick Cherel](https://www.linkedin.com/in/yannick-cherel-8b20933/) and [Lucy Janaudy](https://www.linkedin.com/in/lucy-janaudy/) for their contributions.